 - The Wanderer's Library has the entry Ascendor: Storming the Gates Tour 2014, which describes a band so metal that they kill a god at each concert they perform.

 - The ultimate goal of Twitch Plays Pokémon Crystal was to fight and defeat Lord Helix and his followers.
 On the way there AJ and his team has casually downed Suicune, the Dome, and a fake Helix.

 - Admiral Zhao in Avatar: The Last Airbender declares his ultimate goal to be the death of the Moon Spirit.
 He does succeed in this, but the Moon Spirit is quickly replaced/resurrected.

-- In some Transformers continuties, planet Cybertron is either destroyed or rendered uninhabitable because of a war between the Autobots and Decepticons.
-Keep in mind that Cybertron is actually their god Primus in disguise...
+- In some Transformers continuities, planet Cybertron is either destroyed or rendered uninhabitable because of a war between the Autobots and Decepticons.
+Keep in mind that Cybertron is, in some adaptations, their god Primus in disguise...

 - This happens completely by accident and is Played for Laughs in Tripping the Rift.
 Chode travels to the beginning of time to find out the true origin of the universe and unwittingly runs over God with his spaceship.
 He fixes it at the end of the episode, though.